 Florida First Time Home Buyer Tips

 Once the decision is made to become a first-time home buyer in Florida, the next step is finding out how much of a mortgage you can afford and what is required, besides a down payment.
 Buying your first home in Florida can seem like a daunting task.
-Without the guidance a Hall Financial Loan Officer, a person can get lost, confused and frustrated with the process.
+Without the guidance a Hall Home Loan Advisor, a person can get lost, confused and frustrated with the process.
 Here are a few tips to help guide you through the first-time home buying process in Florida.

 Meet with a home loan advisor

 The first-time buyer will need to get pre-approved for a mortgage which will make buying a first home in Florida a little easier and less stressful.
-Providing the loan officer with the following information so that they may accurately estimate the mortgage amount, costs of the loan and calculate the monthly payment:
+Providing the home loan advisor with the following information so that they may accurately estimate the mortgage amount, costs of the loan and calculate the monthly payment:

 - Social security number